jarrettv/Mini-V/docs/BuildGuide.md

   * Add the double stack bearing using M3x30 to the rear motor idler back corner

 * Assemble the guilder with the F623-RS (2) bearings in place and use M3x30 (1) screw
-* Note: there is a mini plastic washer for the guilder, flip printer orientation to make things easier
+* Note: there is a mini plastic washer for the guilder

 <p align="center">
   <img width="600" src="../images/09_bearings.jpg">